3611+ Cast Members

 Wendy is soon joined by Rob Knowles, Karl Wicklund and Mona Miller.

-1992 - The organization is given the name Children's Castle Theater and the original logo (very similar to today's logo) is designed by Karl Wicklund.
+1992 - The organization is given the name Children's Castle Theater and the original logo (depicting a young girl dancing inside a castle) is designed by Karl Wicklund.

 The Hardees just down the street is a popular location for actors to stop before and after rehearsal.

 *Nov.
 1995 - CCT rents a year round rehearsal and storage space in the TownsEdge Mall off of Hwy 3 in Farmington.
 CCT operates out of the location for a couple years until a dentist office moves in which requires CCT to move out.
 Read an article about what CCT was doing in 1995 by clicking HERE.

 At this point in time CCT has acquired a large amount of set and costume pieces with (now) no place to store them - but the parents of CCT actors step up.
 Over the next few years, set pieces move to the basements of River's Edge Dental Clinic (courtesy of Jim and Kim Harms) and Farmington Clinic (courtesy of Souheil and Mellie Ailabouni).
 They remain their until the owners step down from the companies in the '00's.
 Costumes are stored in the home of Gordy and Janel Schmidt - they are still stored there till this day.

 1996 - CCT performs on the stage of the new auditorium in the Farmington High School (now Boeckman Middle School) for the first time.
 The cast refers to the space as the "Big Theater".
 The performance was done in conjunction with an art show that featured a variety of acts.
 The scene is one from Baba Yaga.

 1997 - CCT opens up auditions to adult actors for its production of Third and Oak, 12+ adults participate.
 The idea sticks and CCT becomes a truly intergenerational theater organization.
 Click HERE to read newspaper articles about the production.